awnumar/gravity/README.md

 `$ go get github.com/libeclipse/pocket`

-This will fetch, compile, and install *pocket* automatically.
-An added bonus is that it should now be in your PATH so you can call the program from anywhere with a simple:
+This will fetch, compile, and install Pocket automatically.
+If you have `$GOPATH` in your PATH, you should be able to run Pocket with a simple:

 `$ pocket`